armory/docs/content/en/docs/installation/operator-reference/plugins.md

   - `<plugin-name>`: suggested format is creator.plugin
     - `id`: plugin ID as defined in plugins.json
     - `enabled`: true or false
-    - `uiResourceLocation`: path to the Javascript file of the UI component
     - `version`:  version of the plugin to use
     - `extensions`:
       - `<extension-name>`: